 Muir's advocacy helped create several national parks, including Sequoia (1890), Mount Rainier (1899) and Grand Canyon (1908).
 He wrote "only Uncle Sam" could save our country's land for future generations to enjoy, an idea that led to the creation of the National Park Service in 1916.

 Muir and other concerned citizens also founded the Sierra Club, a nonprofit organization promoting outdoor recreation and environmental advocacy.
 With more than one million members, this grassroots group continues Muir's work to this day.

 Muir's Conservation Legacy

-Thanks to Muir's vision, you can visit nearly 400 National Park Service sites.
+Thanks to Muir's vision, you can visit over 400 National Park Service sites.
 Called "America's Best Idea," the United States' unique system of protecting natural and cultural heritage spurred other countries to do the same.
 Muir's writings and the places he fought to protect continue to inspire people worldwide to discover and connect with nature.

 Muir's conservation legacy lives on at the John Muir National Historic Site and in our daily actions.
 There will always be a need for people to stand up and change their communities for the better.